 By Jess Macy Yu

-Taiwan has lost two diplomatic allies this month, most recently the West African state of Burkina Faso, which re-established ties with Beijing on Saturday.
+Taiwan has lost two diplomatic allies in the past month, most recently the West African state of Burkina Faso, which re-established ties with Beijing on Saturday.

-China has launched a campaign over the last two years to lure away Taiwan’s remaining diplomatic allies, as it seeks to pressure Taiwan President Tsai Ing-wen, who it fears wants to push for the island’s formal independence.
+China has launched a campaign over the last two years to lure away Taiwan’s remaining diplomatic allies, as it seeks to pressure Tsai, who it fears wants to push for the island’s formal independence.

 Tsai says she wants to maintain the status quo but will not be bullied by China and will defend Taiwan and its democracy.

-(Reporting by Jess Macy Yu; Additional reporting by Ben Blanchard in BEIJING; Editing by Darren Schuettler)
+(Reporting by Jess Macy Yu; Editing by Ben Blanchard, Robert Birsel)